Table of Contents Contents

 - You weren’t reimbursed by your employer for your home office expenses

-Once you have confirmed your eligibility, you’ll need to fill out Form T777S by inputting how many days you worked from home in and multiplying that number by $2.
+Once you have confirmed your eligibility, you needed to fill out Form T777S by inputting how many days you worked from home and multiplying that number by $2.
 You then put that total on Line 22900 (other employment expenses) on your tax return.
 That said, though, this method was only available until 2022.
 As of the 2023 tax year, you have to use the traditional detailed method.

 The detailed method allows you to claim the actual amounts you paid for home office expenses.
 It’s best to use the detailed method if you usually worked from home as an employee before the pandemic.